Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Introduction

-where $\calY(\vx)$ is the finite set of feasible solutions for instance $\vx\in\calX$.
-The objective $f^0$ may model any complex phenomena.
-We assume that $f^0$ comes with an oracle, that can be mildly expansive to compute, i.e., can take a few seconds to evaluate and for instance be the result of a simulation.
-We focus on settings where the problem defined by $f^0$ is challenging in two ways: i) its modeling is too complex to be cast as a mathematical programming formulation that can be solved with off the shelf algorithms; ii) its computational cost prohibits the use of a local descent heuristic.
-Since combinatorial algorithms must scale to be useful in OR, practitioners generally simplify~\eqref{eq:hardProblem} into
+where $\calY(\vx)$ is the finite set of feasible solutions for instance $\vx\in\calX$, {\it e.g.,}\ a path $\vy$ in a weighted graph $\vx$.
+The $\R$-valued objective $f^0$ may model any complex phenomena, and is not restricted to any specific class of functions.
+We assume however that $f^0$ comes with an oracle, that can be mildly expensive to compute, {\it i.e.}, can take a few seconds to evaluate and for instance be the result of a simulation.
+We will focus on settings where the problem defined by $f^0$ is challenging in two ways: (i) its modelling is too complex to be cast as a mathematical programming formulation that can be solved with off-the-shelf algorithms; (ii) its computational cost prohibits the use of a local descent heuristic.

-where $\tilde \fh$ a possibly-over-simplified deterministic objective amenable to classical algorithms.
-Such algorithms are implicitly supposed to work on any instance of the problem, and distributional aspects over the instances, i.e., that instances that have to be solved in practice have a specific structure, have been overlooked in the literature.
-This results in worst case analysis to be the main setting considered by complexity theory.